junamierivera17-lgtm/Mobile-dev.flutter/README.md

 At present, we are finalizing the data presentation in the table while continuing to collect and review related literature for Chapter 2.
 Still the same, no improvement.
 We are currently finalizing the table for submission tomorrow.
+Done with the table and will proceed to the Chapter 2 for draft.